 The mention of war memorial would be incomplete without the mention of Subedar Joginder Singh and Rifleman Jaswant Singh Rawat, both of whom fought valiantly during the Sino- Indian war of 1962.
 Both have individual memorials to their names and at places where they died.
 The memorial for Joginder Singh is few kms away from the Bumla Pass and the one for Jaswant Singh Rawat is at Jaswant Garh.
 A detailed post coming soon.

 37 kms from Tawang town, at a height of 15,200ft ASL is the place that served as trade route between India and Tibet in older times.
 This is the route from where the 14th Dalai Lama escaped the Chinese army and this was the same route through which the People’s Liberation Army of China had invaded India during the 1962 Sino- Indian war, where one of the fiercest battle was fought.
 I am speaking about the Bumla Pass, the Indo- China border.
 A conversation with army officials puts light on many unknown facts.
 The rock of peace and heap of stones memorial gives an assurance of cross border peace and harmony.
 The Bumla Pass is covered in snow throughout the year except for the rainy months.
 Not to mention the amazing hospitality you would receive from army officials who offer tea and snacks to all visitors.
-Detailed post coming soon.
+Detailed post here.

 Being one of the abodes of Himalayas, Arunachal Pradesh is gifted with numerous lakes and Tawang itself is home to around 108 lakes.
 The most beautiful among them are Shungatser lake- also known as Madhuri Lake, Pangang Teng Tso- commonly known as PT Tso and the Sela Lake at Sela Pass.
 Spare sometime by these picturesque lakes and you cannot have enough of them.
-Detailed post coming soon.